awaregroup/IIALab/labs/Lab05.md

 4/27/2019 8:31:38 AM: ...OK 1953 ticks
 4/27/2019 8:31:42 AM: Recognized {"results":[{"label":"Mug","confidence":1.0}],"metrics":{"evaltimeinms":1953,"cycletimeinms":0}}
 ```

+# Step 4 : Deploy to IoT Edge
+Using the skills you learned in Lab04 from Step 3.2 onwards, redeploy this solution to the Up Squared using IoT Edge.

 # Part 2 - XGboost for Sensor Data